judigot/scaffolder/README.md

 - **Businesses Modernizing Applications**: Rebuild legacy apps by focusing on migrating or improving business logic, not rewriting foundational code.
 - **Development Teams**: Streamline development workflows and focus on delivering value.
 - **Product Managers**: Prototype features and validate concepts faster with less risk.
+- **Freelancers**: Accelerate project timelines by scaffolding foundational code efficiently, leaving more time for customization and client-specific features.

 ## Benefits at a Glance